Croatia and the euro: Target date: 1 January 2023

 On 13 May 2022, the Croatian Parliament voted in favour of the proposal to introduce the euro as legal tender.

 In May 2022, the European Commission completed an assessment of Croatia's progress.
 The official decision for euro adoption is made by the EU's ECOFIN council and could not occur prior to 10 July 2022, two years after Croatia joined the ERM II.

 On 1 June 2022, the Commission assessed in its 2022 convergence report that Croatia fulfilled all the criteria for joining the euro area and proposed to the Council that Croatia adopt the euro on 1 January 2023.

 On 16 June 2022, the euro area member states recommended that Croatia become the 20th member.
 Paschal Donohoe, President of the Eurogroup said:

 On 24 June 2022, the European Council supported the Commission's proposal for Croatia to adopt the euro.
-"It endorses the Commission's proposal that Croatia adopt the euro on January 1, 2023 and invites the EU's ECOFIN council to adopt swiftly the relevant Commission proposals," the Council added.
+"It endorses the Commission's proposal that Croatia adopt the euro on 1 January 2023 and invites the EU's ECOFIN council to adopt swiftly the relevant Commission proposals," the Council added.

 On 5 July 2022, the European Parliament approved Croatia's entry in eurozone with 539 votes in favour, 45 against and 48 abstentions.
 Parliament supported the report of Siegfried Mureșan that Croatia has fulfilled all the criteria for adopting euro on 1 January 2023.

 On 12 July 2022, the Council of EU adopted the final three legal acts that were required for Croatia to adopt the euro as legal tender.
-A fixed exchange rate was set at 1 € = 7.53450 kn.
+A fixed exchange rate was set at €1 = kn 7.53450.

 On 18 July 2022, the Croatian Mint began producing euro coins with Croatian national motifs.

-From 5 September 2022 until 31 December 2023, display of all prices in dual currency is mandatory to prevent unjustified price increases.
-The public can buy euro starter kits to familiarise themselves with the new currency starting 1 December 2022.
-These coins were not to be used before 1 January 2023.
+From 5 September 2022 until 31 December 2023, display of all prices in dual currency was mandatory to prevent unjustified price increases.
+Starting 1 December 2022 the public could buy euro starter kits to familiarise themselves with the new currency.
+The coins were not to be used before 1 January 2023.

-Payments can be made in both currencies during the first two weeks of January 2023 (with change being given in euro) and after then only in euro.
-Kuna coins can be exchanged by the Croatian National Bank for three years following the changeover, while it will be possible to exchange kuna notes indefinitely.
+Cash payments could be made in both currencies during the first two weeks of January 2023 (with change being given back in euro) and after then only in euro.
+Kuna coins could be exchanged by the Croatian National Bank up to 1 January 2026, while it's possible to exchange kuna notes indefinitely.

-Croatian euro design
+Croatian euro coins

 While the images of the reverse side of euro coins is common across coins issued by all countries, each country can choose identifying marks for euros it mints.

 The national identifying marks on the Croatian euro coins: the Croatian checkerboard, the map of Croatia, a marten, Nikola Tesla and the Glagolitic script, were decided on by the government in 2021.
 A contest was held by the Croatian National Bank for the designs, and was completed in 2022, receiving some negative reaction from Serbia and also being delayed by a licensing issue.
-The final set of designs were approved by the Council of the EU in April 2022.
+The final set of designs was approved by the Council of the EU in April 2022.